Mipawa/Mipawa/README.md

 - 👋 Hi, I’m @Mipawa
-- 👀 I’m interested in mobile Apps development
+- 👀 I’m  a  Web and Mobile Apps Developer
-- 🌱 I’m currently learning kivy
+- 🌱 My tech stack is Flask and Kivy/Kivymd
-- 💞️ I’m looking to collaborate on kivy projects
+- 💞️ I’m building CampusPawa app, an Edtech App for higher learning education in Tanzania
 - 📫 How to reach me use email samikepawa97@gmail.com

 <!---